mega12345mega/Packet-Library-v2/README.md

 * Easy to begin using
 * Fully documented with javadocs

+# JavaScript variant
+A JavaScript rewrite is now available!
+It doesn't support servers or non-WebSocket clients, but it can still communicate with a Java WebSocket server!
+Use this to get started: <br>
+`<script src="https://luneruniverse.com/simple-packet-library" crossorigin="anonymous"></script>`

 # How to use
 Refer to the [Simple Packet Library Test](https://github.com/mega12345mega/Simple-Packet-Library/blob/main/test/SimplePacketLibraryTest.java) for an example with custom packets